To learn to live 'with' ghosts, in the upkeep, the conversation, the company, or the companionship, in the commerce without commerce of ghosts...

 .
 No 'being-with' the other, no 'socius' without this 'with' that makes 'being-with' in general more enigmatic than ever for us.

 And this being-with specters would also be, not only but also, 'a politics' of memory, of inheritance, and of generations”

 Hauntology is a spectral event.
 It is the appearance of a ghost, not as a repetition or recreation of the past, but as the staging of a presence that challenges the living in the present.
 It is a historical event; it is also a theatrical event.

-The French philosopher Jaques Derridá takes up the Shakespearean tragedy of Prince Hamlet to stop at the figure of the ghost: at nights a shadow appears claiming the name of the dead king.
-We know that the prince's father does not appear in Kronborg Castle only as a recreation of what he was, but with the enunciation of two novelties: the revelation on the motives of his own death, the murder, and the claim for revenge.
-This manifestation of the past with a strong sense of representation is poured over the future.
-However, it does not come back to life.
-It is not a manifestation of memory or a mere exercise of imagination; claims, in turn, decided acts.
-It is a hauntology.
+The French philosopher Jaques Derrida takes up the Shakespearean tragedy of Prince Hamlet to dwell on the figure of the ghost: at night a shadow appears claiming the name of the dead king.
+We know that the father of the prince does not appear in Kronborg castle only as a recreation of what he was, but with the enunciation of two novelties: the revelation about the reasons for his death, the murder, and the claim for revenge.
+This manifestation of the past with a strong sense of representation spills over into the future.
+However, the dead do not come back to life.
+Nor is it a manifestation of memory or a mere exercise of the imagination; in turn calls for resolute acts.
+It is a Hauntology.

-We observe the emergence of Hauntologies in everyday life, sometimes as coincidences produced by the context and sometimes as intentional evocations.
+We observe the irruption of hauntologies in everyday life, sometimes as coincidences produced by the context and sometimes as intentional evocations.
 As historical events, they are real.
-They owe their power not only to memory but to their ability to articulate themselves, to manifest themselves in the world and have a voice to talk about the future.
+They owe their power not only to memory but to their ability to articulate themselves, to manifest themselves in the world, and to have a voice to speak about the future.